-In subjects who have shown initial evidence of radiological PD by RECIST 1.1, it is at the discretion of the investigator whether to continue a subject on study treatment until repeat imaging is obtained (using irRECIST for subject management, see [Table 6](#) and [Figure 3](#)).
+In subjects who have shown initial evidence of radiological PD by RECIST 1.1 as determined by the site, it is at the discretion of the PI whether to continue a subject on study treatment until repeat imaging is obtained (using irRECIST for subject management, see [Table 6](#) and [Figure 2](#)).
 This clinical judgment decision by the site investigator should be based on the subject's overall clinical condition, including performance status, clinical symptoms, and laboratory data.
-Subjects may receive study treatment and tumor assessment should be repeated $\geq$ 4 weeks later in order to confirm PD by irRECIST per site assessment.
+Subjects may receive study treatment and tumor assessment should be repeated ≥ 4 weeks later in order to confirm PD by irRECIST per site assessment.
 Clinical stability is defined as the following: